microsoft/tsiclient/docs/UX.md

 ## Functions

+Functions are used to transform data into suitable shapes for charting.

 ### transformAggregatesForVisualization

-The shape of results returned by the Time Series Insights do not generally match [Chart Data Shape](#chart-data-shape).
-To transform API results from the aggregates API of an S SKU, we use transformAggregatesForVisualization as follows...
+The shape of results returned by the Time Series Insights APIs do not generally match [Chart Data Shape](#chart-data-shape).

+The method `transformAggregatesForVisualization()` is used to transform response from **S SKU** environments (specifically, from the [Get Environment Aggregates API](https://docs.microsoft.com/rest/api/time-series-insights/ga-query-api#get-environment-aggregates-api)):

 ```JavaScript
 tsiClient.server.getAggregates(token, '10000000-0000-0000-0000-100000000108.env.timeseries.azure.com', [aggregateExpression.toTsx())